ryea9/University-projects/Database Fundamentals/README.md

 # Project: Designing a Database for a Real Estate Platform

-This project, developed for the **Database Fundamentals (31271)** course, documents the end-to-end process of designing and implementing a relational database for a real estate platform.
-Inspired by commercial websites like `realestate.com.au`, the goal was to model a robust system for managing property listings, users, and their interactions.
+This project, completed for the Database Fundamentals (31271) course, captures the full lifecycle of designing and implementing a relational database built for realestate.com.au.
+The goal was to create a robust system to manage property listings, users, and their interactions.

-The project was executed in three distinct stages, moving from high-level business concepts to a functional, queryable database.

 ---

 ## Stage 1: Database Design Case Study

-The initial phase involved a case study to understand the core business requirements of a real estate platform.
-The primary objective was to define the scope of the database by identifying key functions, data needs, and the rules governing them.
+The first step was to analyze the realestate.com.au website to understand its core business requirements.
+This involved identifying key entities, their attributes, and the relationships between them to define the database’s scope, including its main functions, data needs, and business rules.

 This involved:
 *   **Analyzing Business Functions**: Identifying essential services such as user registration, property searching, submitting rental applications, and scheduling property inspections.